redding/dat-tcp/README.md

 ### Server Thread

-`ThreadedServer` uses a separate thread to run the TCP server in.
+`DatTCP` uses a separate thread to run the TCP server in.
 This allows for better control over the server and is also convenient for running tests against the server.
 Also, the server thread can also be joined into the current thread, which is essentially the same as not running the server in a thread.

 To manage this, whenever the server is started, it creates a new thread and starts the TCP server loop in it: